sahilng/ducklake-api/README.md

 # ducklake-api

-A simple HTTP server implementation for querying a DuckLake
+A simple HTTP server implementation for DuckLake

 ## Usage